FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/sftp_troubleshoot.md

 #### Enable implicit mode

-You must define CFTSEND IDF=&lt;idf>,IMPL=YES when in server mode.
+You must define CFTSEND IDF=&lt;idf&gt;,IMPL=YES when in server mode.
 Failing to do so leads to the following type of message:

 ```
 CFTT16I _ No implicit send <PART=<part> IDF=<idf> > :